praveen24sriv/React/README.md

 - useEffect()
   React keeps UI and Data layer in sync
   Whenever a state variable changes , react re-renders its components.

+# Reconciliation Algorithm ( React fiber )

+- The reconciliation algorithm is a core feature of React that updates the user interface (UI) efficiently
+- How it works

+- Render virtual DOM: When a component changes, React creates a new virtual DOM tree.
+- Diffing: React compares the new virtual DOM tree to the previous one to find differences.
+- Update strategy: React determines the most efficient way to update the actual DOM.
+- Update DOM: React updates the actual DOM to reflect the differences.
+- Ensure updated UI: React ensures that the user sees the updated UI

+# Virtual-DOM

+- A virtual DOM (VDOM) is a lightweight JavaScript representation of a webpage's Document Object Model (DOM).
+- it is a Object (js).

+# Diff Algo

+- it compares previous virtual DOM and updated virtual DOM
+- and then re renders.